fuzzymfx/fuzzymfx.github.io/content/posts/system-design.md

 ##### Monitoring System

 A monitoring system that tracks the performance of the application, identifies issues, and ensures the system is running smoothly.
 Tools like Prometheus, Grafana, and ELK Stack could be used for monitoring and logging.

-### Low-Level Design

-Coming into a low-level design of the backend system, a detailed design of each service, including the API endpoints, data models, and interactions between services would look something like this:

-- User Service:
-	- API Endpoints: /register, /login, /profile, /password
-	- Data Models: User (user ID, name, email, password, viewing history, preferences)
-	- Interactions: Communicates with the Content Service, Recommendation Engine, and Rating Service.

-- Content Service:
-	- API Endpoints: /content, /homepage, /preferences
-	- Data Models: Content (content ID, title, description, genre, duration)
-	- Interactions: Communicates with the User Service, Recommendation Engine, and Rating Service.

-- Recommendation Engine:
-	- API Endpoints: /recommendations
-	- Data Models: Recommendations (user ID, recommended content)
-	- Interactions: Communicates with the User Service, Content Service, and Rating Service.

-- Rating Service:
-	- API Endpoints: /rate, /average
-	- Data Models: Rating (user ID, content ID, rating, timestamp)
-	- Interactions: Communicates with the User Service, Content Service, and Recommendation Engine.

-The frontend would interact with the backend services via RESTful APIs, sending requests to the backend services and receiving responses back.
-The backend services would communicate with each other using message queues or direct API calls, depending on the use case.

-The frontend could look something like this:

-- Homepage: Displays recommended content, trending content, and user-specific recommendations.
-- User Profile: Allows users to update their profiles, change passwords, and manage preferences.
-- Content Details: Shows detailed information about content, including title, description, genre, duration, and ratings.
-- Video Player: Streams video content to users, handles video playback, and ensures a smooth streaming experience.

 This is a very high-level overview of the system design for a content recommendation system like Netflix.
 In reality, the system would be much more complex, with additional services, databases, caching layers, load balancers, and monitoring systems.
 But this should give you a good starting point for building a content recommendation system.